 For most of us, work occupies a huge chunk of our time.
 If you are not doing something that your mind naturally prefers to do at work, where else are you going to use these functions?

 After leaving the accounting and animation industry, I started learning programming and coding on my own because I was considering getting into the IT industry.
 But I asked myself, “Will I feel fulfilled or not?”
 Yes, I am analytical and systematic.
 These are my strengths.
 However, I realized that I wasn’t fulfilled with my previous jobs because I didn’t get to use my second function, extraverted feeling (Fe).
 I want a job that allows me to help people.
 So I ended up being a tutor and a self-help author instead.

 Your top 2 cognitive functions are what your mind naturally wants to spend time on.
 Rather than fighting against your natural inclination, consider your top 2 cognitive functions when choosing your career (and of course, other important priorities in your life).

 3. Be more conscious of your last four cognitive functions for your well-being.

 Even though we don’t use and trust our last four cognitive functions as much, it’s good to give them some attention too.
-Not only do they help you in self-awareness and self-discovery, they can also improve your overall well-being.
+Not only do they help you in self-awareness and self-discovery, but they can also improve your overall well-being.

 Your last four cognitive functions are your blind spots.